sayande717/practice/README.md

 #81: Reply to the sender.
 #83: Reply to the sender but don't mention.

+#94: Delete the last x messages with a specific bot command.

 #Last line: Specify the bot token.
 > os

 1.py: Prints 'Hello world!'.
 2.py: HackerRank program.
+3.py: Functions for:
+a.
+Convert a string to lowercase, uppercase & titlecase.
+b.
+Variations of the print() function.
+c.
+Variations of the for loop.
+4.py: Basic operation on 1-D & 2-D lists.
+a.
+Finding list length.
+b.
+Sort the list in ascending & descending (reverse) order.

 [C] -
 1.c - Sorts the numbers in ascending order.